 The incredible find of a barbed and tanged flint arrowhead came from one of the floor layers inside Site 1.
 The arrowhead is a Kilmarnock Type N, a style which occurs almost entirely within Early or Middle Bronze Age contexts in Scotland.
 It would have taken a skilled craftsperson to create the serrated edges.
 Finds of small objects can be rare on prehistoric roundhouse sites, as people would have taken most things with them when the houses were abandoned.
 It is possible that this arrowhead was accidentally lost, however, it may also indicate a deliberate deposit linked to the abandonment of the house.

-A partly perforated shale disc was found within the floor layers of Site 1, forming what appears to be a spindle whorl in the process of being shaped.
+A partly perforated shale disc was found within the floor layers of Site 1, forming what may be a ring pendant in the process of being shaped.
 The central hole is only visible on one side and the disc still has an overall angular oval shape.
 Abrasion marks around the edges suggest that the disc was in the process of being smoothed and shaped into a circle.
 One face of the object is badly chipped, which may be the reason that this object was never finished.

 Site 2